Abnormal Liver Function Tests

 The liver function tests consist of various diagnostic assessments for different proteins and enzymes to determine the overall health of the liver and to pinpoint the cause of certain abnormalities if any.

-As such, a single individual test would be non-specific and inconconclusive for diagnosis and must be interpreted holistically with other tests.
+As such, a single individual test would be non-specific and inconclusive for diagnosis and must be interpreted holistically with other tests.
 This is because enzymes such as alanine transaminase and aspartate transaminase can be found in different parts of the body and are not limited to the liver.
 Abnormal results from the liver function tests will require further evaluation from a liver biopsy or imaging tests.

 Summary